ngsutils/ngsutils.github.com/modules/fastqutils/filter/index.md

                                   percentage [pct] (0.0-1.0)

-      -paired                     Only keep reads that are correctly paired (Requires an interlaced FASTQ file)
+      -paired                     Only keep reads that are correctly paired (Requires an interleaved FASTQ file)

       -whitelist keeplist.txt     Only keep reads whose name is in the keeplist